 - 1.5 pounds chicken breast ((650 grams) skinless and boneless, cut into 1-inch cubes)

 - 1 leek, ( chopped (the white and some of the green part))

 - Salt and pepper to taste

-- Remove from heat and serve immediately, topping with the bread crumbs.
+- Remove from heat, top with the bread crumbs and serve.

 If you like this recipe, Pin it!